There is a Krieger custom door

 These devices use a softit latch assembly in the head of the frame which cannot be mortised into the perimeter seal.
 If used, they can be mortised into a metal box mounted below the seal and attached to the frame with a "Zee" bracket (provided by Krieger).

 If both leaves of a pair of doors with panic devices are "active", a coordinator will be required because of the overlapping astragal(s).
-Use a mortise lock device on the active leaf and a surface vertical rod device on the inactive leaf to allow either leaf to be active.
+Use a mortise exit device on the active leaf and a surface vertical rod device on the inactive leaf to allow either leaf to be active.
+According, this configuration may exceed the opening pressure required by the American Disability Act.
+Please consult the factory prior to specifying.

-For a mortise lock with a standard strike and surface mounted vertical rod device combination in the same direction, we recommend using a coordinator (such as Trimco 3092) which has a long enough arm to accommodate the overlapping astragal(s).
+For a mortise exit device with a standard strike and surface mounted vertical rod device combination in the same direction, we recommend using a coordinator (such as Trimco 3092) which has a long enough arm to accommodate the overlapping astragal(s).

 If surface vertical rod devices are specified on both doors, then the inactive leaf cannot be opened until the active leaf is opened since both leaves are latched top and bottom and have overlapping astragal(s).
 Krieger cannot certify an STC rating without astragal(s).